 To recover, the affected node withdraws from the CXFS kernel membership, unmounts all file systems that are using an I/O path via fenced HBA(s), and then rejoins the cluster.
 This process is called fencing recovery and is initiated automatically.
 Depending on the failure action hierarchy that has been configured, a node may be reset (rebooted) before initiating fencing recovery.
-For information about setting the failure action hierarchy, see "Define a Node with cmgr" on page 224, and "Define a Node with the GUI" on page 172.
+For information about setting the failure action hierarchy, see "Define a Node with cmgr" on page 312, "Create a Switch with cxfs\admin" on page 297, and "Define a Node with the GUI" on page 212.

 In order for a fenced node to rejoin the CXFS kernel membership, the current cluster leader must lower its fence to allow it to reprobe its XVM volumes and then remount its filesystems.
 If a node fails to rejoin the CXFS kernel membership, it may remain fenced.
 This is independent of whether the node was rebooted, because fencing is an operation applied on the switch, not the affected node.
 In certain cases, it may therefore be necessary to manually lower a fence.
-For instructions, see "Lower the

-I/O Fence for a Node with the GUI" on page 200, and "Lower the I/O Fence for a Node with cmgr" on page 275.
+For instructions, see "Lower the I/O Fence for a Node with the GUI" on page 241, and "Lower the I/O Fence for a Node with cmgr" on page 363, and "Using hafence to Manipulate a Switch" on page 385.